Smith Ideals of Operadic Algebras in Monoidal Model Categories: Homotopy Theory of Smith Ideals for Operads

-\begin{proposition} Suppose $\M$ is a pointed cofibrantly generated monoidal model category satisfying $(\spadesuit)$ in which the domains and the codomains of the generating (trivial) cofibrations are small with respect to the entire category.
-Suppose $\O$ is a $\fC$-colored operad in $\M$.
+\begin{proposition} Suppose $\M$ is a pointed cofibrantly generated monoidal model category, in which the domains and the codomains of the generating (trivial) cofibrations are small with respect to the entire category.
+Suppose $\O$ is a $\fC$-colored operad in $\M$ such that $\algompp$ and $ \algomtensor$ admit transferred semi-model structures as in Definition \ref{def:smitho-model}.
 Then the adjunction

 in \eqref{cok-ker-oalg} is a Quillen adjunction. \end{proposition}